Sagar-Shrestha10/Sagar-Shrestha10/README.md

 - 👋 Hi, I’m Sagar Shrestha.
 - 👀 I'm a passionate web developer with a keen interest in creating interactive and user-friendly web applications.
 My goal is to contribute to cutting-edge projects and collaborate with other developers to build meaningful solutions.
-- 🌱 I’m currently learning web development courses.

 - 🔧 Skills & Technologies

-  *Languages: HTML, CSS, JavaScript, PHP
+  *Languages: HTML, CSS, JavaScript

   **Front-end: React JS

-  **Database:  MySQL
+  **Backend: Node Js, PHP

+  **Basic UI/UX

 - 💞️  I'm always open to collaborating on interesting projects.
 Feel free to reach out if you want to chat or work together on something exciting!
 - 📫  Dhulikhel, Nepal

   Contact no.: 9813648218

+  Portfolio: sagarshrestha-portfolio.netlify.app

   LinkedIn: linkedin.com/in/sagar-shrestha-8b4001299